The Methadone Withdrawal and Detox Process

 But, the truth of the matter is that many people who have used methadone in order to treat pain and other issues in their lives have actually become physically dependent on this medication.
 But how does that happen?

-Methadone is a painkiller and it’s a long-acting drug.
+Methadone is an opiate painkiller and it’s a long-acting drug.
 This means that the effects of this drug tend to linger and the drug can actually build up in a user’s body.
 The pain-relieving effects of methadone can be addictive, especially for those who suffer from recurring or intense pain.

 However, this substance is not exactly meant to treat chronic pain because the pain-killing effects usually only last for about 8 hours.
 So, when an individual begins to experience pain as the effects of methadone wear off, he or she may use more of the medication in order to stop feeling pain.
 But, since the drug builds up in the body, individuals who use this substance more often than recommended could be at risk for overdose.